-- Get those shops in order!
-Read More
+- Get rid of egos in West Indies cricket Read More

 Although sales may not have been as high as in previous years, manufacturers are generally happy with how Barbadians have patronized them during the past year, and are optimistic about 2013.
 However, there is still the call for “greater opportunities” within the sector, in particular garment and furniture, to create more jobs.
 Barbados Manufacturers’ Association (BMA) executive director Bobbi McKay told the DAILY NATION yesterday that come next year her organization would be working closer with the Government, financial institutions, hotels and other stakeholders to continue expanding the sector – with focus on furniture producers.
 “So that when people start knocking on their doors, they will have the products.
 In many cases, the funds are there; but it was difficult for them to access them,” she said.